dj-sciops/utah_organoids/docs/README.md

   2. May contribute to the pipeline codebase and project documentation.
   3. Refer to the [Troubleshooting guide](TROUBLESHOOTING.md) for assistance if needed.

 ## Standard Operating Procedure for the Utah Organoids DataJoint pipeline

-You can find the standard operating procedures for the Utah Organoids DataJoint pipeline [here](PROCEDURE.md).
+You can find the standard operating procedures for the Utah Organoids DataJoint pipeline in the main [README](../README.md).
 Please refer to this document for detailed instructions on how to use the pipeline.